xzyjj/f-rbtree/README.md

 # f-rbtree

+  f-rbtree is an implementation of a red-black self-balancing binary tree.

-    The code of rb-tree comes from the libf library implementation.
+  > This code comes from the libf library.

 ## licenses